frobnitzem/psik/README.md

                        as arguments.

         job          - (job.rc) script run during the job.
-                       Its working directory is ../work, but templated as {{job.directory}}.  job.rc is invoked by submit and provided with the jobndx serial number as its only argument.
+                       Its working directory is usually ../work, but templated as {{job.directory}}.  job.rc is invoked by submit and provided with the jobndx serial number as its only argument.